 How is disturbance initiated?

 Disturbance events are initiated at the cell level.
-Each cell has a probability of initiation in each time step that is a function of its susceptibility to disturbance and, optionally, its proximity to other disturbance events or landscape features (e.g., roads).
+Each cell has a probability of initiation in each time step that is a function of its susceptibility to disturbance and, optionally, its proximity to other disturbance events or landscape features (e.g., roads) and the user-specified total number of disturbance events per timestep (which is a model calibration parameter).

 What is susceptibility?

 Susceptibility to wildfire, for example, is a function of cover type, stand condition, time since last fire, elevation, aspect, slope, and road proximity - factors that influence fuel mass and moisture and risk of human-caused ignition.
+Susceptibility influences the cells probability of initiating a disturbance and the probability of a disturbance spreading to it from a neighboring cell.